Who's through to the Britain's Got Talent 2019 final?

 “As I’ve said from the start of every performance, I wouldn’t be here without everybody that has pushed me, thank you so much,” he said.
 “There’s nothing more I can say than thank you for getting behind me.”

+Jonathan Goodwin was put through to the live finals after Simon Cowell decided to the vote to deadlock.

+“I really can’t believe it!” he said.
+“What I’ve got planned is more dangerous than what I just did, and way way bigger.

-The Britain’s Got Talent live semi-finals are on ITV Monday to Friday at 7:30pm from 27th May
+The Britain’s Got Talent live final is on Sunday 2nd June at 7:30pm on ITV.